Phone-GWP-group

 Formed from a single piece of material with shapes specific to the parts or components cut out, they offer increased protection against movement while maintaining lower unit costs.

 Saying that, they are more expensive (and less versatile) than plastic division sets, whilst not offering the same level of protection as vacuum-formed options.
-They are also not as competitive cost-wise in high volumes.
+They are also not as cost-competitive at high volumes.

 A custom insert holding an automotive part